Bureau-du-Forestier-en-chef/FMTdocs/docSiteContent/content/en/docs/download_install/compiling.md

 Thus, if you installed Mosek in `C:\Program Files\Mosek`, you can keep `C:/PROGRA~1/Mosek/` in the commands.
 {{% /callout %}}

+{{% callout note %}}
+If you installed a version of Visual Studio anterior to 2019, you'll have to edit the part of the commands incating the version of Visual Studio.
+{{% /callout %}}

 5. Copy/paste all of the commands that are ready in the notepad into the command prompt to start the compilation.
 Press enter to activate them.

 {{% callout warning %}}